miadehaan/burger-api/README.md

 ## Description
 This is a mock, custom API for burgers.
 This was created using the npm json-server package to allow a mock server environment for testing.
+This API was created using Ania Kubow's tutorial and burger data.

 Deployed Link: https://custom-burger-api.herokuapp.com/